liamoconnor87/local_directory/README.md

 If the user wants to search for a specific business, all they need to do is enter the type business they want and their postcode then click the "Search" button.
 The app will then return results of the search to the User, with a list of Business Cards.
 Priority Business Cards will be displayed at the top.

 Each business card displays the following;
-Type of Business
+- Type of Business
-Name of Business
+- Name of Business
-Website
+- Website
-Email
+- Email
-Address
+- Address

-The user can also Log In or Register a business, using the navbar to navigate to the register page or Login page.
+The User can also Log In or Register a business, using the navigation bar to navigate to the register page or Login page.

-Once the User has Logged In or Registered, the navbar changes so the User can view thier profile page as well as log out.
+Once the User has Logged In or Registered, the navigation bar changes so the User can view their profile page as well as log out.

 On the Profile page the User will be able to Edit/Update the business information they have registered, they will be redirected to the edit information page for that specific business where they can update this information.
 The user will also have the option to delete their business and Profile from the database.